iQuHACK/2021_Hybrid-Daemons/README.md

 - The user wins if they arrive within a distance from the minimal target point.
 - The user will be punished if he goes to a point in the parameter space with lower cost to the place with a higher cost
 - This game is inspired by the masochistic game "Getting Over It with Bennett Foddy".
 Hopefully, by blindly and hopelessly traversing through the high-dimensional parameter space with the help of few projections, the player will understand why a VQE is in general a hard task to accomplish.

+## Comparison between DWave and ionQ

+- For small dataset, DWave only requires about 10 seconds to output the optimal answer.
+However, for ionQ it would take much longer both for the player and classical optimization routines.
+That is even without the consideration of noises in the NISQ era machines.
+- For large datasets, there is no guarantee that DWave will output the optimal answer.
+However, we have been given reasonable results from the DWave machine.
+While for such large datasets, it is too time consuming to evaluate the ionQ performance.
+- That is acceptable for the focus of DWave is to solve such optimization problems.
+While ionQ aims for a more universal sense of Qunatum Computing.
+In the future, we would hope to see more noise-resilient backends from ionQ thus extending what we can do on Qunatum Computers in general.